EXCLUSIVE-ValueAct seeks to oust four directors of Seven & i

 By Svea Herbst-Bayliss

-ValueAct, which owns a 4.4% stake of Seven & i, had called on the company's management in January to spin-off of its 7-Eleven convenience store chain.
+ValueAct, which owns a 4.4% stake of Seven & i, had called on the company's management in January to spin off its 7-Eleven convenience store chain.
+The fund has been invested in the company and making proposals since 2021.

 In a letter reviewed by Reuters, the hedge fund said it had become frustrated that its engagement with Seven & i over several months had not led to the company adopting a strategy to grow faster and improve profitability and its market valuation.